Remember A Charity in Your Will WeekSep 10, 2018

 If you do not want to make a new Will another option is codicil.
 A codicil is a document used to make changes to an already existing Will by way of straightforward additions or amendments.

-If you would like to remember a charity by leaving a legacy or would like to discuss your Will generally feel free to contact Alice Carter-Tyler, a solicitor in our Wills, Trusts and Probate team on 01752 827027 or by email at [email protected] and she will be glad to assist you.
+If you would like to remember a charity by leaving a legacy or would like to discuss your Will generally feel free to contact David Cornelius, a solicitor in our Wills, Trusts and Probate team on 01752 827027 or by email at [email protected] and she will be glad to assist you.